Stafeev/Conference-App/README.md

     - create a conference
     - create a speaker
-    - create a session, using the speaker key returned in the second step
+    - create a session, using the websafeConference from the first step
 ## Task 2
 I added to profile class field sessionKeysWishList = ndb.StringProperty(repeated=True) to store a wishlist of sessions.Also we have to followng endpoint methods.